Hydration and Sleep

 I’m glad you asked!
 In summary of what we’ve looked at above, limit your consumption of energy drinks, sugary sodas, caffeine, and alcohol, and try to have 3.5 pints (about 8 glasses) of water each day.
 You can swap out some of the water for juices, fruit teas, or cordials if you want to mix things up.

-Having said that, you need more than just water for good hydration.
-Electrolytes are important too.
-Add some Hydrant to your water for a zingy lime or grapefruit kick to boost your electrolytes and get more out of your water.
+Add some Hydrant to your water, boost your electrolytes, and get more out of your water.

 Writer: Ailsa McKinlay